triss90/triss.dev/blog/_posts/2023-02-23-animating-the-web.md

 Animations have become an increasingly popular way of enhancing the user experience on the web.
 They add a level of interactivity and engagement that static designs cannot provide.
 Animations can range from subtle transitions to complex, eye-catching visual effects.
-They are used in a variety of contexts, such as in website navigation, form validation, and product demos.
+They are used in a variety of contexts, such as in website navigation, form validation, notifications, product demos and much more.

 One of the primary benefits of using animations on the web is that they can help to guide users through a website.
 By providing visual cues and feedback, animations can help users understand where they are on a page and how they can interact with it.